 A canopy to a shopfront with no advertisements requires planning permission.

-In assessing applications, we will look at factors such as design, size, materials, illumination, the relationship of the advert to the existing building and the impact on the street scene.
+In assessing advertisement applications, we will consider amenity and public safety, We will look at factors such as design, size, materials, illumination, the relationship of the advert to the existing building and the impact on the street scene.

 The following supplementary planning guidance note has been produced to assist property owners considering displaying advertisements